xerial/sbt-pack/README.md

   - The latest version is linked from `~/local/{project name}/current`
 - You can add other resources to be packed in `src/pack` folder.

+### Release Notes
+- May 16, 2013 - Version 0.2 release
+  - Stable version
+  - Delete only lib folder when `make install`
+- May 9, 2013 - Version 0.1.10 release
+  - Add pack-archive command

 ### Usage

 Add `sbt-pack` plugin to your sbt configuration: